-To ensure compliance with program and comprehensive planning requirements; City staff completed all HUD-related reports for the 2015 Program Year in a timely manner using HUD reporting requirements and software.
+To ensure compliance with program and comprehensive planning requirements; City staff completed all HUD-related reports for the 2016 Program Year in a timely manner using HUD reporting requirements and software.

 City staff continued to monitor and evaluate progress toward achieving the goals and objectives presented in the City's five-year Consolidated Plan.
 Staff also continued their comprehensive monitoring plan with the City's fair housing provider, reviewing specific quarterly goals.
-During the 2015 program year, the City completed the process of updating the City's five year Consolidated Plan (2015-2020) and Analysis of Impediments to Fair Housing Choice and Fair Housing Plan.